-Just note that this “snug” fit with two kids in the trailer is very standard in the trailer industry, even among high-end trailers.
+Just note that this “snug” fit with two kids in the trailer is very standard in the trailer industry, even among the high-end trailers on our 10 Best Bike Trailers list.
 All Burley trailers offers ample head and leg room for young and older riders as compared to the standard trailer.
-If you plan on carrying older or larger kids, the D’Lite has bowed out sides to allow for more shoulder space for both riders.
+If you plan on carrying older or larger kids, the D’Lite X has bowed out sides to allow for more shoulder space for both riders.
 (See below.)

 Encore X vs. Bee: Pretty much the same amount of interior space, but the Bee’s hammock-style seating can make kids slide to the middle a bit and feel more cramped.

 Encore X vs. D’Lite X: The sides of the D’Lite trailers bow out to provide more shoulder room for older riders.
 With 26″ of shoulder space vs. just 21.5″ with the Encore, this can make a big difference in the comfort level of older riders.
 In the image below you can see how this additional shoulder space allows the older rider to lean away from the younger rider.

 Interior Space of Burley Bee vs. Encore X vs. D’Lite X

 The Encore X comes with a cushioned bench seat that makes loading and unloading kids easy peasy.
 The back of the top of the seat is flexible mesh that allows kids in helmets to sit up straight while their helmet recesses into that pocket.
 The trailer bottom is thick canvas, which is standard for Burley and other high-end trailers.